-To effectively influence others with any degree of consistency you need to understand them: why do they behave the way they do?
+To effectively influence others with any degree of consistency you need to understand them.
+In other words, why do they behave the way they do?

-And it has been suggested by one great leader after another that the first step in truly understanding others is to truly understand yourself: why do you behave the way you do?
+It has been suggested by one great leader after another that the first step in truly understanding others is to truly understand yourself.
+Why do you behave the way you do?

 The assessment itself is a series of statements describing routine human behavior.
 Respondents review each statement, reflect upon the subject they know better than anyone else in the world, themselves, and then use a five-point scale (Strongly Disagree – Strongly Agree) to determine accuracy.
 For example:

 - “I am trusting …”

 It typically takes 10-15 minutes to complete the DiSC® assessment.
 The outcome tied to that effort is a personalized DiSC® profile.
 The DiSC® profile provides you with a personality-based “look in the mirror.”

 Are you more active, assertive and dynamic or more calm, methodical and thoughtful?

 The bolder you are the more you approach your environment with a sense of control or command.

 The more cautious you are the more you are naturally inclined to adapt to the environment that surrounds you.

 Questioning or Accepting